bitshifter/glam-rs/README.md

 * `approx` - implementations of the `AbsDiffEq` and `UlpsEq` traits for all `glam` types.
 This is primarily used for unit testing.
+* `mint` - for interoperating with other 3D math libraries
 * `rand` - implementations of `Distribution` trait for all `glam` types.
 This is primarily used for unit testing.
 * `serde` - implementations of `Serialize` and `Deserialize` for all `glam`